chef-boneyard/omnibus/README.md

 ## Using Test Kitchen with Docker

-The following assumes you are on a Mac OS X workstation and have installed and started [Kitematic](https://kitematic.com/).
+The following assumes you are on a macOS workstation and have installed and started [Kitematic](https://kitematic.com/).

 1. Set environment variables to point kitchen-docker at your local Kitematic instance: